-Ensuring that the user interface is consisted from page to page is also important.
-This can include button and link placement, the layout of content, headings and containers as well as main forms like the search bar.
+Ensuring that the user interface is consistent from page to page is also important.
+This can include button and link placement, the layout of content, headings and containers, as well as main forms like the search bar.

 What are some of the common problems you see in web applications?
 Which do you think are the most important to fix?
 Let us know in the comments!